cryostatio/cryostat-legacy/README.md

 Finally, if no supported platform is detected, then `container-jfr` will fall back to the JDP (Java Discovery Protocol) mechanism.
-This relies on target JVMs being configured with the JVM flags to enable JDP and requires the targets to be reachable and in the same subject as `container-jfr`.
+This relies on target JVMs being configured with the JVM flags to enable JDP and requires the targets to be reachable and in the same subnet as `container-jfr`.
 JDP can be enabled by passing the flag `"-Dcom.sun.management.jmxremote.autodiscovery=true"` when starting target JVMs; for more configuration options, see [this document](https://docs.oracle.com/javase/10/management/java-discovery-protocol.htm)